BrentGrammer/Statistics/NOTES/Statistics/ANOVA.md

 $${SS}_{Between} = \sum_{j=1}^{levels}(\bar{x}_{j} - \bar{x})^2n_j$$

+- Tells us the variability considering all levels (it does not tell us about the variability in relation to any one or specific level) - it tells total variance across all the levels!
-- Variability between different levels that we can attribute to the levels (based on the thing we are manipulating in the experiment or the different groups we've organized based on some characteristic)
+- Variability/Variance in dataset between different groups that we can attribute to different levels within each factor (based on the thing we are manipulating in the experiment or the different groups we've organized based on some characteristic)
 - We are still dealing with the global mean of the entire dataset with $\bar{x}$, but we are ignoring individuals and looking at the mean within each group or of each level with $\bar{x}_{j}$
 - $n_j$ at the end is the number of individuals within each level.
-- So again note that we ignore individual variability when using Sum of Squares Between
+- So again note that we ignore individual variability when using Sum of Squares Between.
+We are averaging all the individuals together from one cell in the ANOVA table (all the data points within each cell/within each level get averaged together)
+- $\bar{x}_{j}$ is the group means (within level) and $\bar{x}$ is the mean of the total population when ignoring all of the factors.
+We care about the difference between these two metrics.

 ##### Degrees of Freedom for SS Between